miztiik/AWS-Demos/How-To/setup-lvm-in-EC2/README.md

 # Configuring LVM in EC2
-This walkthrough is to show how to create an "Logical Volume Manager - LVM" in Redhat Linux 7.2 running on an EC Instances.
+This walkthrough is to show how to create an "Logical Volume Manager - LVM" in Redhat Linux 7.2 running on an EC2 Instances.

 ### Pre-Requisites
  - EC2 Instance running Redhat